-The after-party Italian tradition of "midnight spaghetti" gave birth to this lusty pasta dish of anchovies, capers, tomatoes, and garlicky breadcrumbs.
+The after-party Italian tradition of spaghettata di mezzanotte—”midnight spaghetti”—gave birth to this lusty pasta dish tossed with anchovies, capers, tomatoes, and garlicky bruschetta crumbs.
+This recipe first appeared in our May 2014 issue with the story The Endless Evening.

 - 10 cloves garlic (3 peeled, 7 thinly sliced)